liferay-labs/pulpo-docs/src/pages/docs/fields/index.md

 * *ownerIdentifier* - The Identifier of the entity that owns this field.

-In addition, the following two fields are returned within the entity field but they cannot be used for filtering.
+In addition, the following two fields are returned within the entity field but they cannot be used for filtering nor sorting.
 * *dataSourceName* - The name of the ([datasource](/docs/datasources) that provided this information
 * *sourceName* - The  name of the original field in the Data Source